-The Easy Guide on how to get Anmeldung in Germany in 3 Easy Steps.
+An easy guide for expats on how to get Anmeldung in Germany in 3 simple steps!

 So, you’ve just arrived in Germany.
 Willkommen!
 You’ve probably joined an expat group and heard the endless stories about how notoriously difficult it is to get Anmeldung.